 JavaScript: Controlling CSS Animations

 The example below is working in WebKit browsers (Safari, Chrome, iPhone/iPad), Mozilla browsers (Firefox) and Opera.
-It may also work in Internet Explorer 10 though that has yet to be confirmed.
+It may also work in Internet Explorer 10.

 Working Example (v1.1)